-risk assessment should Α include an evaluation of any known factors regarding the child/young person, parents and others living in the household.
-Risk factors such as hostility, child protection concerns, complaints grievances can make adults more or vulnerable allegation. to an consideration should be given to visits outside of 'office hours' or in remote or secluded locations.
-Following an assessment, risk appropriate management measures should be in place before visits are agreed.
+A risk assessment should include an evaluation of any known factors regarding the child/young person, parents and others living in the household.
+Risk factors such as hostility, child protection concerns, complaints or grievances make adults more vulnerable to an allegation.
+Specific consideration should be given to visits outside of 'office hours' or in remote or secluded locations.
+Following an assessment, appropriate risk management measures should be in place before visits are agreed.
 Where little or no information is available, visits should not be made alone.
-There will be occasions where risk assessments are not possible available, when or not e.g. emergency services are used.
+There will be occasions where risk assessments are not possible or not available, e.g. when emergency services are used.
 In these circumstances, a record must always be made of the circumstances and outcome of the home visit.
 Such records must always be available for scrutiny.